unbreakablery/unbreakablery/README.md

 - Building a website from scratch and templates/themes
 - Vuex and Vuetify
 - MEAN and MERN stack
-- Working with GitHub, GitLab, Trello, Jira, Asana
+- Working with GitHub, GitLab, Bitbucket, Trello, Jira, Asana

+Blockchain:

+- Blockchain / Ethereum / Smart Contracts / Solidity / Truffle / Web3.js / ERC20 Tokens / ERC721 Tokens / ERC1155 Tokens / DApp
+- Public Blockchain Platforms:
+  Ethereum, Bitcoin, Solidity
+  NFTs Mint, Opensea, Auto generating images by Python Cryptocurrency lottery game
+  Yield Farming
+  Developing smart contracts using a Solidity programming language.
+  Developing RPC using client libraries such as Web3.
+  Static analysis of smart contracts for gas consumption and optimization using Remix IDE.
+  Deploying smart contracts on test networks such as ropsten/rinkeby as well as Ethereum mainnet.

 I see web development as a "learning to learn" sort of job where I am continually learning, as things are continually enhanced there is never a week where there are no new technological advancements.